BrilliantPlugins/salesforce-wordpress-to-lead/readme.txt

 `

 == Changelog ==

+= 2.4.5 =
+* FAQ: Clarify the mess that is picklist fields/names

 = 2.4.4 =
 * Allow debug mode to be set (was getting set to 0 before submit)